DaisukeMiyazaki/DaisukeMiyazaki.github.io/en/_posts/2020-04-04-RiseAndFall.md

 layout: post
 title: "RiseAndFall"
 date: 2020-4-04
-excerpt: "
+excerpt: "What is intelligence?
+I believe it can be represented by a tree.
-What is intelligence?
-I think, this can be represtented by a tree.
-In the tree of a human, there exists quite a few of things; objectively guaranteed facts that sit outside of the preferences of humanity, such as science that seeks the truth of the universe; opinions that can be mutually exclusive and contradictory with those of other people; and ingrained common sense in the culture one was raised in."
+In the human tree, there are various elements: objectively guaranteed facts that exist outside human preferences, such as scientific truths; opinions that can be mutually exclusive and contradictory; and ingrained common sense from one's cultural upbringing.
 comments: true
 lang: en
 lang-ref: RiseAndFall